brendaakweongo/Sales-Dashboard/README.md

 - The number of orders made per payment mode.
 This helps in chanelling more attention to the payment mode that brings in more profit to the shop

 ## _Dashboard_
+The dashboard below shows the visualization of the data.
 ![Screenshot 2023-07-28 152259](https://github.com/brendaakweongo/Sales-Dashboard/blob/main/sales.png)

 <hr />